rayj3chen/ma-npv/README.md

 - **Matplotlib**: For creating the bar chart
 - **Seaborn**: For generating the histogram with density
 - **NumPy**: For random sampling in Monte Carlo simulation

-## Purpose
-This project aims to provide a clear, visual representation of M&A analysis results, incorporating advanced financial modeling techniques.
-By including debt, tax effects, and Monte Carlo simulation, it offers a comprehensive tool for understanding financial outcomes and assessing risk in acquisition scenarios.

----
-*Last updated: February 23, 2025*